-- 1.1 The Council is required by regulations issued under the Local Government in Scotland Act 2003 and the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) to approve a Treasury Management Strategy before the start of each financial year.
-The Council is also required by regulation to have regard to CIPFA's Prudential Code for Capital Finance in Local Authorities (2021) under Part 7 of the Local Government in Scotland Act 2003.
-In addition, the Consent by Scottish Ministers for the Investment of Money by Scottish Local Authorities, which came into force in April 2010, requires the Authority to approve an Investment Strategy before the start of each financial year. - 1.2 The Treasury Management and Investment Strategy attached to this report complies fully with these requirements and provides: - a summary of the Council's capital plans; - an outline of the treasury management strategy in relation to borrowing and the impact of capital plans on this borrowing; and - an outline of the investment strategy including the type of instruments available for investment and our permitted counterparties.
+- 1.1 The Council is required by regulations issued under the Local Government in Scotland Act 2003 and the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (revised 2017) to approve a Treasury Management Strategy before the start of each financial year.
+The Council is also required by regulation to have regard to CIPFA's Prudential Code (revised 2017) under Part 7 of the Local Government in Scotland Act 2003.
+In addition, the Consent by Scottish Ministers for the Investment of Money by Scottish Local Authorities Regulation (April 2010) requires the Council to approve an Investment Strategy before the start of each financial year. - 1.2 In December 2021 CIPFA published a revised Prudential Code and a revised Treasury management Code.
+It should be noted that the 2021 Prudential Code applies with immediate effect.
+However, Councils may defer introducing the revised reporting requirements until the 2023/24 financial year if they wish.
+Due to the timing of these publications and their associated guidance, which was published in February 2022, this Strategy has been developed in compliance with the 2017 versions of the codes. - 1.3 The Treasury Management and Investment Strategy attached to this report complies fully with these requirements and provides: - a summary of the Council's capital plans; - outlines the Treasury Management Strategy in relation to borrowing and the impact of council plans on borrowing; - outlines the Investment Strategy including the instruments available for investments and permitted counterparties.

-- 1.3 The strategy provides key prudential and treasury indicators to 2030/31 which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurance in relation to the affordability and sustainability of capital investment plans. - 1.4 The key points highlighted in this report are; - the continuation of an "under borrowed" position; - interest rate forecasts predict that the UK Bank Rate will continue to rise in 2023, with rates rising to 4.25% by March 23 and then remaining at that level before beginning to decline in 2024; - notes the introduction of International Financial Reporting Standard (IFRS)16 which from 1 April 2023 will see leases, which were previously off balance sheet, now being included.
+- 1.4 The strategy provides key prudential and treasury indicators to 2030/31 which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurance in relation to the affordability and sustainability of capital investment plans. - 1.5 The key points highlighted in this report are; - the continuation of an "under borrowed" position; - interest rates forecasts predict that the UK Bank Rate will rise to 1.0% in the first half of 2022 and remain at that level until December 2024; - notes the introduction of International Financial Reporting Standard (IFRS)16 which from 1 April 2022 will see leases, which were previously off balance sheet, now being included.
 Although leases form part of the other long term liability figures which make up the Prudential Indicators, it is not currently anticipated that the Indicators will be exceeded.
-Once the detailed data gathering has been substantially completed, later in the 2023/24 financial year, an updated report may be required to inform the members of the detailed impact of IFRS 16 with amended Prudential Indicators for approval. - 1.5 As recommended under the CIPFA Prudential and Treasury Management Codes, updated performance information in relation to the treasury management and prudential indicators will be reported to Cabinet on a quarterly basis as part of the regular Revenue and Capital Monitoring arrangements.
+Once the detailed data gathering has been substantially completed, later in the 2022/23 financial year, an updated report may be required to inform the members of the detailed impact of IFRS 16 with amended Prudential Indicators for approval.